 Goa Travel Guide

-If you're yearning for spectacular sunsets, paradise beaches, a laid-back lifestyle, great market shopping sprees, and full-moon parties, Goa is the place to visit:
+For travellers yearning to enjoy spectacular sunsets, paradise beaches, a laid-back lifestyle, great market shopping sprees, and full-moon parties, Goa is the place to visit:

 Goa is celebrated globally as a destination for hedonists, beach bums and hippies, but this beautiful state now attracts people of all kinds to holiday on its picturesque shores.
 Families and millionaires are as likely to be seen there as backpackers.
 The big drawcard is Goa's beaches, but there is fun to be had beyond the golden sands.